FrancescoVIncelli/Hand_Networks/README.md

    3. Computes the global indices (global efficiency and local efficiency)
    4. Computes the graph (edges and nodes) for plotting the graph
    5. Stores all the obtained results into a data structure
-5. Finally, all the results are plotted and stored in [output](output/) directory
+5. Finally, all the results are plotted by running their respective plot scripts

 ### Execution of the code
 - The only file that is to be run is the [main.m](code/main.m) file.
 Make sure to select the current path to be [code](code/) before running the script
 - The [main.m](code/main.m) file contains "Initialize Parameters" section where the frequencies and densities are to be set
+- To get the plots, individual scripts have to be run to get degrees, densities and efficiency plots.
+Each of them has comparision functions in which individual samples can be comparte with the others.
+Make sure to uncomment the necessary plot before running the script.

 ### Limitations
-- The code is hard coded for 21 channels and 64 channels.
+- The code is code to work for 21 channels and 64 channels.
 The indices should be updated if the number of channels are different
 - The project computes only the general kind of PDC (Baccalà and Sameshima, 2001) and one kind of normalization technique (Astolfi et al, 2007).
-Other PDC computation techniques can be implemented to get better results.
+Other PDC computation techniques can be implemented to get better results
+- All the plots are coded to work for only this application will have to be slightly modified based on the requirements.
+The functions are general which can be used for a differnt application with slight modification